Five Tips to Eat More and Spend Less

-When lunchtime comes around, we all love running to our favorite fast food spot or local sandwich shop for a quick hot meal.
+When lunchtime comes around, we all love running to our favorite fast food spot for a quick hot meal.
 But did you know eating out every day can cost more than twice as much as packing a lunch?
 The average person will spend $8 – $13 dollars per day buying lunch.

 If you opt to make yourself, for example, a soup or sandwich at home, you could do so at a price as little as $4 per day.
 This could save you between $1,000 and $2,000 every year.
 And as an added bonus it can help you eat a little healthier, too!

 You can stretch your savings even further by making your brown bag lunches with the guidance of these frugal cooking blogs.

 There’s nothing wrong with treating yourself every once in a while.
 But if you are spending $5 every day on your morning pick me up, it will add up pretty quickly.
 Getting up a little early to brew your cup of joe at home can easily save you $15 – $20 per week.

 Plus, a simple coffee with a bit of creamer will likely contain half the amount of sugar as your caramel macchiato with whipped cream and chocolate sprinkles, but will provide just as much pep in your step.
 Caffeine is caffeine.

 Choose generic or store brand products – they’re all the same!